confluentinc/streaming-ops/README.md

 https://github.com/bitnami-labs/sealed-secrets

 ## jq
+`jq` is used for processing JSON

 https://stedolan.github.io/jq/

 ## yq
+`yq` is used for processing YAML

 https://github.com/mikefarah/yq

 # Confluent Cloud

-This demo utilizes Confluent Cloud for Kafka as a service as well as Schema Registry and ksqlDB.
-In order to run this demo you will need a Confluent Cloud account, the ccloud CLI, and an environment and Kafka cluster setup.
+This demo utilizes Confluent Cloud for Kafka, Schema Registry, ksqlDB services.
+In order to run this demo you will need a Confluent Cloud account, the `ccloud` CLI, as well as an environment and Kafka cluster setup.

 In the future, all steps (besides account creation), will be automated and managed by operations in this repository.
-Until there there are some setup steps to make the application function properly.
+Until then, there are some setup steps to make the application function properly.

-TOOD: Link to Docs for setting up ccloud and environment properly
+TOOD: Link to Docs for setting up ccloud and environment properly until automated...

 # Usage